Hyaline - most common, found in the ribs, nose, larynx, trachea. Is a precursor of bone.

 This type of cartilage does not have a perichondrium as it is usually a transitional layer between hyaline cartilage and tendon or ligament.

-The picture below is a section of elastic cartilage, stained so that you can see the elastic fibres.
+The picture above is a section of elastic cartilage, stained so that you can see the elastic fibres.
 In H&E sections, elastic cartilage looks the same as hyaline cartilage, so it has to be specially stained to show the elastic fibres.
-For example, the Van Giesen stain stains elastic fibres black.
+For example, the Van Giesen stain stains elastic fibres black

 In elastic cartilage, the chondrocytes are found in a threadlike network of elastic fibres within the matrix.